 Invasive Alien Species (IAS) are often referred to as species of non-native animals or plants, which cause serious negative consequences for their new environment.
-However, it is important to remember that not all Alien Species are invasive and a significant number of Alien Species contribute to our wellbeing, not least the humble potato.
+However, it is important to remember that not all alien species are invasive and a significant number contribute to our wellbeing, not least the humble potato.